How Can We Start Creating More Affordable Housing Across the Country?

 Housing developers are much more likely to increase the affordable housing supply if the incentives are good enough.
 In some states, state incentives are offered in addition to federal ones, which increase tax credits to developers who focus on creating lower-income housing communities.

-Melvin Carter, the Mayor of St. Paul, MN, approved a tax break that requires property owners to keep a fifth of their building’s units affordable for low-income tenants over the next decade.
+Melvin Carter, the Mayor of St. Paul, Minnesota, approved a tax break that requires property owners to keep a fifth of their building’s units affordable for low-income tenants over the next decade.
 This means that property owners are incentivized to ensure their housing stays below the affordable level.

 Relax Zoning & Developing Rules